Exhibit showcases clothes worn by sexual assault victims

-ST. GEORGE, Utah (AP) — A new exhibit at Dixie State University showcases the clothes sexual abuse victims were wearing at the time of their assaults to dispel the myth that a person’s clothing justifies or condones the acts of sexual violence.
+ST. GEORGE, Utah (AP) — A new exhibit unveiled at Dixie State University on Monday showcases clothes that sexual abuse victims were wearing at the time of their assaults to dispel the myth that a person’s clothing justifies or condones acts of violence.

-The Spectrum reports the clothing items featured in the “What Were You Wearing?” exhibit range from denim shorts to pajama pants to a toddler’s size 2 nightgown, which represented the clothes worn by a woman who said she was assaulted by her father as a child.
+The clothing items featured in the “What Were You Wearing?” exhibit range from denim shorts to pajama pants to a toddler’s size 2 nightgown, which represented the clothes worn by a woman who said she was assaulted by her father as a child, the Spectrum reported .

-The exhibit was unveiled Monday and will travel throughout the St. George campus during Sexual Assault Awareness Month.
+The clothes are attached to tall, gray panels with a short narrative describing what happened from the victim.

-According to the Utah Department of Health, one in three women will be a victim of sexual assault in her lifetime.
+“It’s not about what people wear, who they are, where they were at time, what their identities are, or even about their decisions or decisions they didn’t make — it’s about who caused the harm,” said Florence Bacabac, director of DSU’s Women’s Resource Center and an associate professor of English.

 Most Read Nation & World Stories